 Llancayo Windmill, Usk

 This restored 19th century windmill is situated near the former market town of Usk, Monmouthshire.
-It is available to rent as a self-catering property and accommodates up to 12 guests with 6 bedrooms and 4 en-suite showers.
+It is available to rent as a self-catering property and accommodates up to 12 guests with six bedrooms and four en-suite showers.
 It offers under-floor heating and an electric effect wood burning stove.
 All mod cons are provided including a gas barbecue and outdoor furniture.

 South West Wales